Multi-Tenant eCommerce

 Is open source multi tenant ecommerce viable for production?

-Open source multi tenant ecommerce works in production when the platform provides tenant isolation, independent admin access, and per-tenant configuration as native features, not community plugins.
-Spree Commerce ships multi-tenant as an enterprise module with data scoping, domain mapping, and white-label theming built in.
-Teams deploy it on their own infrastructure with full code audit rights under BSD 3-Clause licensing.
+Multi-tenant ecommerce works in production when the platform provides tenant isolation, independent admin access, and per-tenant configuration as native features, not community plugins.
+Spree Commerce ships multi-tenant as an Enterprise Edition module with data scoping, domain mapping, and white-label theming built in, deployed on the operator’s own infrastructure with full code audit rights on the open-source core.

 How do you white-label an ecommerce platform for multiple clients?

 White-labeling requires per-client branding (logos, colors, domains), isolated admin access, and the ability to configure catalogs and pricing independently.
-A multi tenant ecommerce platform handles this natively: each client gets a fully branded storefront mapped to their domain, with their own product catalog and checkout flow, while you manage the underlying platform as a single codebase.
+Spree Commerce handles this natively in its Enterprise Edition multi-tenant module: each client gets a branded storefront mapped to their domain, their own product catalog and checkout flow, and their own admin users, while operators manage the underlying platform as one codebase.